 C-SPF-PFS Student Leader: Marshall University

-Alyssa Milbee is Marshall University’s Student Leader for the Collegiate Strategic Prevention Framework Partnership for Success (C-SPF) project, a grant-funded initiative from the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Alyssa is a senior honors Biological Sciences and Health Sciences double-major with minors in Chemistry and Pre-Professional Healthcare Studies who has accepted a seat in the class of 2026 at the Marshall University Joan C. Edwards School of Medicine.
-Alyssa has conducted research on substance use and its implications on the health outcomes of minority and vulnerable populations, in addition to general health disparities, HIV/AIDS and hepatitis C, hypertension, and COVID-19 at the West Virginia Minority Health Institute within Marshall University’s Department of Public Health in addition to her previous work with the Men’s Health Equity Institute and the Putnam County Health Department.
-As a member of the Health Science Society within Marshall’s Department of Health Sciences, Alyssa assisted with a National Public Health Week campaign for climate justice and environmental equity funded by the American Public Health Association’s Center for Climate, Health, and Equity.
-Alyssa serves as a Senator for the College of Health Professions as a member of Marshall’s Student Government Association, sitting on several association committees, and is a member of several on-campus student organizations.
-Citing passions for healthcare and public health in West Virginia, Alyssa was excited to join the C-SPF initiative to promote prevention infrastructure and improve the overall health of individuals in her community.
+Alyssa Milbee graduated with honors from Marshall University in December 2021, earning bachelor’s degrees in Biological Sciences and Health Sciences with minors in Chemistry and Pre-Professional Healthcare Studies.
+Alyssa is a current MS-1 at Marshall’s Joan C. Edwards School of Medicine, and she has worked as the university’s C-SPF student leader since March 2021.
+Alyssa has conducted research on substance use and its implications on the health outcomes of minority and vulnerable populations, in addition to general health disparities, HIV/AIDS and hepatitis C, hypertension, and COVID-19 at the West Virginia Minority Health Institute within Marshall University’s Department of Public Health.
+Alyssa’s previous research projects have included collaboration with the Men’s Health Equity Institute, the Putnam County Health Department, and the Department of Health Sciences at Marshall, where Alyssa assisted with a National Public Health Week campaign for climate justice and environmental equity funded by the American Public Health Association’s Center for Climate, Health, and Equity.
+Alyssa served as a Senator for the College of Health Professions as a member of Marshall’s Student Government Association throughout her time as an undergraduate student, and she now serves as the SGA Executive Cabinet’s Graduate Student Liaison.
+Citing passions for clinical healthcare, policy, health communication, and public health, Alyssa enjoys utilizing our project’s resources to promote prevention science infrastructure and research.

 C-SPF-PFS Student Leader: WV School of Osteopathic Medicine